 Entamoeba histolytica is the most common cause of parasitic colitis in the world.
 Transmission takes place through ingestion of trophozoites (usually from water contamination) and person-to-person transmission (typically because of poor sanitation).
 Balantidium coli is a large ciliated protozoan that also causes colitis; balantidiasis manifests in much the same way as amebiasis.

 Colitis caused by cytomegalovirus (CMV) infection is a rare form that typically is found in immunocompromised patients (eg, organ recipients who are receiving immunosuppressive treatment).
 It results in deep round ulcerations that have a tendency to bleed easily and profusely.
+Adenovirus infection can also cause a severe colitis in immunocompromised patients, especially those with AIDS, although patients with solid organ and bone marrow transplants are also at risk.

 Ischemic colitis is a form of vasculitis that results from inflammation and ischemia of colonic mucosa, which causes rectal bleeding and abdominal pain.
 This form of colitis is common in Henoch-Schönlein purpura (HSP), which is considered one of the collagen-vascular diseases.